guimochi/advent_of_code2023/README.md

 #### Duration: Approximately 2 hours

-This was quite belong because I lost myself in what I wanted to do multiple times.
-The fact that I didn't create any function in the first exercice didn't help either.
-As this one was more complicated, i decided to create functions and I even created a class for the Scratchcard. <br>
+This task was quite lengthy because I lost track of what I wanted to achieve multiple times.
+The fact that I didn't create any functions in the first exercise didn't help either.
+As this one was more complex, I decided to create functions and even created a class for the Scratchcard. <br>

-I had to think a bit for the recursive function.
-I initally planned to it iteratively but it seemed harder.
-I am quite satisfied with that I managed to it recursively.
+I had to put some thought into the recursive function.
+I initially planned to do it iteratively, but that seemed more challenging.
+I'm quite satisfied with how I managed to implement it recursively.
 However, it takes several seconds to run.
-I am not sure if it is because of the recursive function or because I created a new Scratchcard for everytime I call the function `get_rewardd(self)` in Scratchcard.
-I may decide to optimize it a day in the future.
-But it won't be any time soon.
+I'm not sure if this is due to the recursive function or because I created a new Scratchcard every time I call the `get_rewardd(self)` function in Scratchcard.
+I might decide to optimize it someday in the future, but that won't be anytime soon.

 #### Concepts Learned